NuthanChandra/react_udemy/pics/README.md

 * Key prop should be added so that only New items are rendered on the DOM
 * Helps in better performance by adding keys
 * In the root jsx tag that is being returned in the map statement, add key prop

+### Shortening image.id,urls and description in ImageList
+* This is done by adding every property within the argument parenthesis